rittersporn/Griebel_TPR1_bioRxiv_Apr2020/README.md

 #### control gene sets

-As in any experiment, it is important to compare your gene sets of interest to controls.
+As in any experiment, it is important to compare gene sets of interest to controls.
 By default, we provide two controls:

 1) TPR1 bound genes (Supplemental Data 1 in the preprint, "TPR1_targets" on the plots)